-Kenyon College uses an emergency notification system (Rave Alert) to keep its community members well-informed in the event of an emergency.
-Emergency notifications may be generated for many reasons, including college shutdowns due to inclement weather, security threats that may impact the health or well-being of community members or disruptions to standard College operations.
+Kenyon College uses an emergency notification system (Rave Alert), college email and if needed, the Kenyon website to keep its community members well-informed in the event of an emergency.
+Emergency notifications may be generated for many reasons, including college shutdowns due to inclement weather, security threats that may impact the health or well-being of community members, or disruptions to standard College operations.
 It is vital to maintain current information so that notifications can be received in a timely manner.

 Rave Alert can be used to send emergency messages within minutes of the occurrence of an incident.
-Alerts sent by Rave Alert are sent out to the College community via email accounts, text messages, cell phone or landline calls.
-Kenyon College performs a College-wide biannual test of the system.
+Alerts sent by Rave Alert are sent out to the College community via email accounts, text messages, cell phone, or landline calls.
+Kenyon College performs a College-wide biannual test of the Rave Emergency Alert system which may not be in conjunction with an exercise of an emergency response or evacuation.
+The biannual test of the Rave Emergency Alert system is unannounced and will include information that it is a test and not an actual emergency.